quabot/quabot.github.io/docs/modules/tickets.md

 #### Close Requests

 Close Requests allow staff to politely request the user to confirm or deny closing their ticket.
 The staff member requests a close, which will ping the ticket owner and give them the option to **Close** or **Not close** the ticket.
+The ticket owner will also receive a DM.

 - If **accepted**, the ticket closes automatically.
 - If **ignored** the ticket is also closed.